-My daughters love Disney’s new movie Frozen II.
-And frankly, so do I (that soundtrack!).
+My daughters love Frozen II.
+Frankly, so do I (that soundtrack, among other things).
 In the movie – and I am being intentionally vague here – there are four symbols that in one scene appear on ice crystals.
 After seeing the movie I sat down to design these elemental crystals in Fusion 360, and this is the first version I feel comfortable sharing.
 You can find them on Thingiverse.

 How to print Elemental Crystals

-First of all, the .stl-file you can download stands on a tip, and you need to rotate it to lay flat on the print bed.
-This is something I will fix at some point.
+First of all, the .stl-file you can download stands on a tip, and you need to rotate it to lay flat on the print bed, unless you are printing a full version (with both sides).
+Those print better than expected when standing on the tip, but obviously require support material.
+I recommend at least 50 layers, which you might have to force in your slicer due to the angles involves.

 I used transparent PLA for the prints depicted.
 As for the exact settings, they probably vary from printer to printer, and you need to find what works best for you.
 I did have issues with warping in about half of the cases.
 Which sucks, because the idea is to glue two of these back to back to make a full elemental crystal.
 That only happened with the transparent filament, though, so that may just be a fluke.
 I’d love to hear about your experiences here.

-Thanks for stopping by!
 I will do more 3D projects in the future, but there will still be general roleplaying content as well as paper models.
-Probably as frequent as they have been recently, which probably says a lot.
+As frequent as they have been recently, which probably says a lot.

 Still, it is a good idea to subscribe to my newsletter so you don’t miss anything new.
 I promise you won’t get too many e-mails from me.
 And if you enjoyed this, have a look at my papercraft selection.
 While they are 3D, you can make them with a 2D printer, which I think is pretty rad.